Cybernetic1/reinforcement-learning-experiments/TO-DO.md

 * Compare sym NN with fully-connected to prove that symmetry matters
 * Clean up code on "intermediate thoughts"
 * Add more explanations to GUI
+* Add comments to training results
+* DQN seems to be my new favorite, why?